 A member of the Pennsylvania House of Representatives since 2003, Rep. Scott Petri brings to the job a legal career spanning more than 25 years and his devotion to public service.

-As a lawmaker representing the 178th Legislative District, Petri has exhibited both the experience and drive necessary to address important issues facing the Commonwealth and its citizens.
+As a lawmaker representing the 178th Legislative District in Bucks County, Petri has exhibited both the experience and drive necessary to address important issues facing the Commonwealth and its citizens.
 He strives to keep state and local property taxes under control; find ways to deliver state government services more efficiently and effectively; provide greater transparency in government; and plan for controlled, sustainable land use.

-An advocate for child protection, Petri sponsored legislation to strengthen the definition of child abuse in Pennsylvania.
-The new law provides the basis on which child abuse cases will be judged and ensures that children will be better protected from abuse and neglect.
+An advocate for child protection, Petri sponsored legislation that strengthened the definition of child abuse in Pennsylvania, enabling law enforcement, child advocates, mandated reporters and the public to more effectively fight child abuse.
+The new law provides the basis on which child abuse cases are judged and ensures that children will be better protected from abuse and neglect.
 Since taking office, Petri has pushed to establish an Office of Child Advocate to address child abuse in Pennsylvania.
 This legislation has the overwhelming support of district attorneys, child and victims’ advocates and the medical community statewide.

 A graduate of Downingtown Senior High School, Washington and Jefferson College and Villanova University School of Law, Petri is an attorney with Begley, Carlin & Mandio, LLP.
 He previously served as chairman of the Upper Makefield Township Planning Commission, a member of the Joint Municipal Zoning Council, chairman of the Traffic Impact Fee Committee and solicitor to the planning commission.